Crab Boat Accidents

 Crewmen working on crab boats can be highly paid.
 Unfortunately career ending injuries occur sometimes on even the best crab fishing boats.
 When those accidents happen, crewmen are entitled to full and complete compensation for how those injuries will impact them for the remainder of their lives.
 If you have been seriously injured, an experienced maritime personal injury lawyer can help protect your rights.
 Your maritime employer owes you a duty to provide a reasonably safe place to work and a seaworthy vessel.
 If your employer is claiming the accident is your own fault, it’s time to contact a maritime lawyer experienced in handling crab fishing accidents.
 Don’t be fooled, marine insurance adjusters work for the insurance companies and attempt to limit the amount of compensation you will be paid for your injuries.
 Many seriously injured crewmen are disappointed they wait many months to learn that the marine insurance company’s promise of a fair settlement doesn’t provide them full compensation.
 Marine insurance companies take advantage of injured crewmen’s lack of understanding of maritime law and how pain and suffering damages and compensation for lost wages should be calculated.

-If you have questions about your rights to compensation under the Jones Act and the general maritime law, contact Stacey & Jacobsen, LLP for a free initial consultation.
+If you have questions about your rights to compensation under the Jones Act and the general maritime law, contact Stacey & Jacobsen, PLLC for a free initial consultation.